 - In two parent foster families, both partners must be engaged in paid work outside their role as a foster parent.
 If one partner is not a foster parent then they must be in qualifying paid work and meet the eligibility criteria, please refer to “Am I eligible to receive the extended entitlement?" paragraph above.

-Further details on how Foster Carers can apply for the 30 hours are available to download on the Childcare Choices website.
+Further details on how Foster Carers can apply for the extended entitlement are available to download on the Childcare Choices website.

 What happens if I no longer meet the eligibility criteria?